Compounding Pharmacy for Antihistamines

 • Sleep

-H2 blockers work like the H1 blockers by blocking the histamine receptors.
+H2 antihistamines work like the H1 antihistamines, by blocking histamine receptors.

-H2 receptors are found in high numbers in the whole GI tract.
+H2 receptors are found in high numbers along your whole gut.

 That’s why you can get a lot of histamine related gut issues.